Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 13C81: rope rather than feather
 - 13C85: loop on the end of perch
 - 13C96: no base
-- 13C98: feather → loop
+- 13C98: feather → loop: TWO HUNDRED
-- 13C99: loop on perch: TWO HUNDRED
+- 13C99: loop on perch
 - 13C9A: bull’s head
 - 13C9C: same as 9A
 - 13CA0: remove inner wall